francis-chris5/Creatures/README.md

 the negative y axis is forward on all models.

 After adding the mesh to the 3D View area make sure to go to the object menu and select "shade smooth"

+For the smaller animals it is definitely a good idea to scale it up to work with it when adding detials, it can be easily scaled back down for usage.
+Zooming alone is kind of lacking on the small scales.
 </blockquote>